craigds/django-typed-models/README.rst

 ============

 * Error in South migration when m2m field related to model not inheriting directly from TypedModel is used.
-* Problems with relative imports on some environments.
 * XML serialization doesn’t work.

 Requirements